International Festival of Arts & Ideas: Festival Leadership

 As of November 2018, the festival has been led by a team of Co-Directors: Liz Fisher, Thomas Griggs, and Chad Herzog.

 History

 The International Festival of Arts and Ideas was established in 1996 by Anne Calabresi, Jean Handley, and Roslyn Meyer.
 The founders envisioned an annual celebration in New Haven--a small city rich with diversity and steeped in strong cultural and educational traditions--distinguished from established arts festivals by its fusion of ideas with events.
-Their aim was to gather world-class artists and pre-eminent thinkers from around the globe, showcasing the city and the state as a major arts destination.
+They aimed to gather world-class artists and pre-eminent thinkers from around the globe, showcasing the city and the state as major art destinations.